Football in São Tomé and Príncipe

 The sport of football in the country of São Tomé and Príncipe is run by the São Toméan Football Federation.
 The association administers the national football team, as well as the São Tomé and Príncipe Championship.
+Association football is the most popular sport in São Tomé and Príncipe.

 History

 Football (soccer) was brought around the beginning of the 20th century during Portuguese rule, later in the 1930s, it held its first provincial championship and continued up to 1974, before the nation became independent.
 That time, football was the only sport in the nation played.

 Since 1977, the São Toméan Football Federation has been organizing the national championships, Campeonato Santomense de Futebol.
 Also during that time when Príncipe did not have its island competition, the island championship was also the national championships until 1985.
 That continued from 1986 to 1988, 1991, 1992 and from 1994 to 1997.

 Since 2013 the winner of the São Tomé Primeira Divisão (São Tomé) has competed against the winner of the Príncipe Island League.
 Previously the Landessieger was determined in only one finals game.
 On Príncipe six clubs of the island play in the first Inselliga, of which the last placed in the second division, the Segunda Divisão descends.
 On the much larger island of São Tomé, the FSF maintains three game levels.
 Ten clubs play there in the top flight, the Primeira Divisão.
 This is followed by a second league, the Segunda Divisão, with ten clubs.
 The bottom level represents the third league, the Terceira Divisão, which is divided into two groups of five teams each.
 From 2012 to 2015, ten clubs competed in the Premier Division.

 The Campeonato Santomense is the club Sporting Clube Praia Cruz with 6 titles followed by Vitória Futebol Clube de Riboque with 5 championships (as of 2014).
 For the first time, UDRA de Angolares won the 2014 national championship.
 They won the double for the first time with his 2014 second consecutive victory of the national cup.
 Recently Sporting Praia Cruz won two straight titles in 2016.

 Football is still the most popular sport today, it dominates most or much of the sports popularity in the nation, more than basketball and volleyball.
 Another sport known as futsal is non-existent in the country.

 In various individual years the championship was suspended, as a result of politically unstable situations in the country or financial distress of the association.
 So far the title went 22 times to clubs from São Tomé, seven titles went to the island Príncipe.